Cold feet? Read about causes, tips & solutions here

 Apply heat

-Use a hot water bottle, electric blanket or heated insoles.
-A foot bath with warm water can also help warm your feet quickly.
+Use a hot water bottle, electric blanket, or heated insoles.
+A foot bath with warm water can also help to warm up your feet quickly.

-By massaging your feet, you stimulate blood circulation, which can help warm them up faster.
+By massaging your feet, you stimulate blood circulation, which can help to warm them up faster.

 Wear wool socks